sleekmason/Lilidog-Bookworm/README.md

 ```
 Use "image mode" in the live-usb maker when burning the image.

+### Installing Lilidog

+### Debian Installer (All builds)

-The boot screen for Lilidog gives a choice of using as a Live session, or installing if you like what you see. <br/>
+The grub boot screen for Lilidog gives a choice of using Lilidog in a Live session, or installing using the debian installer. <br/>
-Lilidog uses the Debian installer with both text and graphical installs available.
+Lilidog uses the Debian installer with both text and graphical installs available though the Calamares installer is available through

-Lilidog opens in the Openbox window manager.
-Easy enough to install fluxbox or others.
-They will show up in your login screen
-as options. <br/>
+the green icon in the system tray while in the live environment if using bookworm.

+### Calamares Installer (Bookworm only)

+The Calamares installer is a new addition to Lilidog going forward.
+In the live session, find the green install icon in the system tray to get started.
-The username and password for the live environment is "user", and "live" respectively.
+For All live sessions, Username is "user" and root password (sudo) is "live"

-Lilidog: <br/>

-[![Installer.png](https://i.postimg.cc/6qSpSZNR/Installer.png)](https://postimg.cc/JHN8HG04)

-[![Lilidog-Slate.png](https://i.postimg.cc/3J4CRPs6/Lilidog-Slate.png)](https://postimg.cc/SJ4z1tN7) <br/>

 ### Navigating Lilidog:

-After boot, you have the option to install or try out Lilidog live.
-Once in a session, there are a few items that can shape
+After booting into Lilidog, you have the option to install or try out the Lilidog live environment.
+Once in a session, there are a few items
-your experience.
+that can shape your experience.
 Look in the "paw" icon in the tint2 panel for theming options.
 Look in the "Toggles" section of the menu for
 some useful options, and look in the "Install Extras" portion of the menu for extra programs you may want.
 Look around.
 There
 is more to see as well.

-NOTE - For All live sessions, Username is "user" and root password (sudo) is "live".
+Again, the username and password for the live environment is "user", and "live" respectively.

+Lilidog: <br/>

+[![Installer.png](https://i.postimg.cc/6qSpSZNR/Installer.png)](https://postimg.cc/JHN8HG04)

+[![Lilidog-Slate.png](https://i.postimg.cc/3J4CRPs6/Lilidog-Slate.png)](https://postimg.cc/SJ4z1tN7) <br/>

 ### Features: